fhhagenberg-sqe/javafx-testing-testfx/README.md

 # Write Your Own GUI Tests with TestFx (2 points)

 Goal of this exercise is to implement test scripts in Java that perform a system test via user interface (GUI test).
-Use the framework [TestFx][TestFx] to test your Triangle application from exercise 1.
+Use the framework [TestFx][TestFx] to test your Triangle application from assignment 1.

+## Prerequisites

+- [x] Java 10 SDK.
+(Works also with Java 9, but this requires slight modifications of [`pom.xml`](pom.xml).)
+- [x] Maven 3.
+(If you use an IDE like Eclipse or IntelliJ, Maven is **already included** :sunglasses:.)
+- [x] Your Triangle application from assignment 1.

 ## Instructions